vmware-archive/nsxraml/md-version/nsxvapi.md

 ## TechSupportBundle
 Working With Support Bundle
 ====================================
-You can collect the support bundle data for NSX components like NSX Manager, hosts, edges, and controllers.
+You can collect the support bundle data for NSX Data Center for vSphere components like NSX Manager, hosts, edges, and controllers.
-These support bundles are required to troubleshoot any problem related to NSX.
+These support bundles are required to troubleshoot problems in the NSX Data Center for vSphere environment.
 Bundle Status has the following values:
 * Pending: Wait for the process to start.
 * In Progress: Wait for process to complete.